yohasebe/ruby-wordle/README.md

 A filter script to generate *n*-letter word lists (`word-list.txt` and `word-list-uniq.txt`)

 The default *n* value is 5.
 Change `NUM_LETTERS` if necessary, and execute the following command in the same directory where the script is located.
-A directory (with the same title as the number specified in the script) will be created automatically.
+A directory (with the title having the number specified in the script) will be created automatically.

 ```
 ruby filter-script.rb